 To start with, the Missouri River is the Longest River in the United States.
 The river flow begins from the Rocky Mountains in Montana where it flows into the Mississippi River around St. Louis, Missouri.
 Some believed that the Missouri River is also part of the Mississippi river with length combined, but USGS thinks otherwise, listing the separately from the Mississippi river and thus becoming the longest river in the country at 2,540 miles as well as one of the Longest Rivers in the World.

 - Miles: 2,340

 Mississippi River comes in as the Second Longest River in the USA.
-Mississippi River start flowing from Lake Itasca in Northwestern Minnesota and it flows into the Gulf of Mexico in southern Louisiana at 2,340 miles.
+Mississippi River starts flowing from Lake Itasca in northwestern Minnesota and it flows into the Gulf of Mexico in southern Louisiana at 2,340 miles.
 Not just one of the longest rivers in the country but also among the Longest Rivers in the World.
-Mississippi River is an important river in the United States been the largest drainage area in the country making it one of the Largest Drainage Areas in the World.
+Mississippi River is an important river in the United States being the largest drainage area in the country making it one of the Largest Drainage Areas in the World.
 Also, it plays an important part in the commercial activities of the country.
-It also has transportation value especially the transporting of products such as aluminum, corn, petroleum, and soybeans on the river, as well as the widening of channels facilitated the travel of large ships through it.
+It also has transportation value especially the transporting of products such as aluminum, corn, petroleum, and soybeans on the river, as well as the widening of channels, facilitated the travel of large ships through it.